LunarKnights/can-talon-srx-ros/README.md

 #include "wpilib/CanTalonSRX.h"
 ```

-and then somewhere early on in your code, you will need to initialize the library by calling `can_talon_srx::CanSocketInterface::Init`:
+and then somewhere early on in your code, you will need to initialize the library by calling `can_talon_srx::CanSocketInterface::Init`, passing in the name of the CAN interface:

 ```
 can_talon_srx::CanSocketInterface::Init("can0");